 Front End:

-The vehicle was involved in a collision or accident that damaged the front end of the vehicle, from the ‘a-post’ and forward.
-For example, the hood, bumper, fenders, and so on.
+The vehicle was involved in a collision or accident that damaged the car’s front end, from the ‘a-post’ and forward—for example, the hood, bumper, fenders, and so on.

 Hail: